theojacobs/projects/README.md

 # projects
-Some personal projects I have done
+Here are some personal projects I have done so far, some of them will come in pdf files or html files since they will come from school projects.